yashu1wwww/Youtube-auto-likes-and-subscribers-with-multiple-accounts/README.md

 After downloading the folder, extract it and open cmd.
 Enter "python" to find your Python version.
 Then, enter "pip install undetected_chromedriver" in the cmd.

 After downloading the chromedriver (https://chromedriver.chromium.org/downloads), extract it to the downloaded folder and ensure that it matches the chrome version of your PC.
-Finally, enter "multi.py" or "multi" in the cmd or Python idle
+Finally, enter "multi.py" or double click on "multi" python file .

 👉Python Install Setup=https://youtu.be/4bUOrMj88Pc